We Believe

 Holy Communion

 Our church practices open communion.
 We offer both grape juice and wine.
 The outer ring only is wine, the rest is grape juice.
-Believers are asked to "examine yourselves, and so eat of the bread and drink of the cup" according to 1 Corinthians 11:28.
+Believers eat of the bread and drink of the cup" according to 1 Corinthians 11:28.
 The Lord's Supper is served every Sunday as was the custom in New Testament times.
 "On the first day of the week, when we were gathered together to break bread ..." found in Acts 20:7.